Women, peace and security

 At European level Resolution 1325 is implemented in the context of the European Security and Defence Policy.
 The EU has drawn up guidelines for the Resolution’s implementation in European peace missions and adopted Council Conclusions on taking account of gender equality aspects in crisis management.

 As a regular participant in the EU’s Women, Peace and Security Task Force, Germany is involved in EU decisions and activities relating to the implementation of Resolution 1325.
 The Task Force members are representatives of the European Commission, the Council Secretariat and a number of member states.
-A special English-language external link, opens in new windowEU website gives an overview of the Task Force’s activities and access to relevant documents.
+An EU English-language website gives an overview of the Task Force’s activities and access to relevant documents.

 Last updated 12.01.2017